-If you find yourself feeling sluggish mid-afternoon, fighting to stay alert throughout the day, struggling with adrenal fatigue, or feeling just plain exhausted, then it’s time for a change!
-Luckily, there are easy, affordable ways to banish tiredness and get a spring in your step once again — naturally.
+If you find yourself feeling sluggish mid-afternoon, fighting to stay alert throughout the day, struggling with adrenal fatigue or feeling just plain exhausted, then it’s time for a change!
+Luckily, there are easy, affordable ways to banish tiredness, boost energy levels and get a spring in your step once again — naturally.

 1. Vegetable Juice